HMS Dreadnought (1906): Overview

 Dreadnought was significantly larger than the two ships of the Lord Nelson class, which were under construction at the same time.
 She had an overall length of 527 ft, a beam of 82 ft 1 in, and a draught of 29 ft 7.5 in at deep load.
 She displaced 18120 LT at normal load and 20730 LT at deep load, almost 3000 LT more than the earlier ships.
 She had a metacentric height of 5.6 ft at deep load and a complete double bottom.

 Officers were customarily housed aft, but Dreadnought reversed the old arrangement, so that the officers were closer to their action stations.
 This was very unpopular with the officers, not least because they were now berthed near the noisy auxiliary machinery while the turbines made the rear of the ship much quieter than they had been in earlier steamships.
 This arrangement lasted among the British dreadnoughts until the of 1910.
 The crew numbered 700 officers and ratings in 1907, but increased to 810 in 1916.

 Propulsion

-Vickers, Sons & Maxim was the prime contractor for the ship's machinery, but as they had no large turbine experience, they sourced them from Parsons.
+Vickers, Sons & Maxim was the prime contractor for the ship's machinery, but as they had no large turbine experience, they sourced some from Parsons.
 Dreadnought was the first battleship to use turbines in place of the older reciprocating triple-expansion steam engines.
 She had two paired sets of direct-drive turbines, each of which drove two 8 ft 10 in diameter, three-bladed propellers using steam provided by 18 Babcock & Wilcox boilers that had a working pressure of 250 psi.
 The turbines, rated at 23000 shp, were intended to give a maximum speed of 21 knots; the ship reached 21.6 kn from 27018 shp during her sea trials on 9 October 1906.